keepthrifty/keepthrifty.github.io/_posts/2016-03-23-engagement-ring-sold.md

 ---
 layout: post
 title: After 7 years of marriage, my wife sold her engagement ring
+description: "Why we sold our engagement ring - it's probably not for the reasons you would think"
 date:   2016-03-23 15:30:00 -0500
 author: keepthrifty
 author_email: chris@keepthrifty.com